Novout/betterwrite/docs/PROJECT_FLOW.md

 > The compressed save is discarded and the local object is loaded again to avoid unnecessary loading times and to facilitate script and derivative manipulations.

 > It is possible to access `data.json` without much difficulty given the simplistic nature of the extension, where the documentation of the items can be found in the typing code itself, by [clicking here](https://github.com/Novout/betterwrite/blob/main/packages/better-write-types/src/types/project.ts) and [here](https://github.com/Novout/betterwrite/blob/main/packages/better-write-types/src/types/context.ts).

+## Project Type

+Initially, the editor had the audience perspective for professional writers only.
+However, we now want to reach other audiences, such as casual users.
+To circumvent this dynamic, the project has a predetermined type that defines which tools will be available to the user.

+### Creative Type

+- Chapter Layout
+- External Notes
+- Standard Tools

+### Blank Type

+- Side Graph Removed
+- Standard Tools

+> A blank project is a single chapter and treated as such by the application.

+> Other project types are expected in the future as new features.